 Southern blight is a fungal disease that is scientifically known as Sclerotium rolfsii.
 In addition to beet plants, it can affect over five hundred plant varieties.
-Some fruits and vegetables it commonly affects are:
+Some fruits and vegetables it can commonly affect are:

 Southern blight can even affect ornamental plants such as:

-Southern blight is a soil-borne disease that is most prevalent in semi-tropical to tropical areas and the Southeastern U.S. However, it can happen in any location where cool, wet spring weather quickly becomes hot, humid summer weather.
-Southern blight spores spread the most on humid days that are about 80-95 F. (27-35 C.), but they can still spread on cooler days.
+Southern blight is a soil-borne disease that is most prevalent in semi-tropical to tropical areas and the southeastern U.S. However, it can happen in any location where cool, wet spring weather quickly becomes hot, humid summer weather.
+Southern blight spores spread the most on humid days that are about 80 to 95 degrees F. (27-35 C.), but they can still spread on cooler days.
 It is spread from direct plant contact with infected soil or the splashing up of infected soil during rain or watering.

 In plants that form fruits on aerial stems, like tomatoes, symptoms of southern blight will first become present on lower stems and foliage.
 These plants can be diagnosed and treated before resulting in fruit loss.
 However, tuberous vegetables and vegetables that form in the soil, like beets, may not be diagnosed until the vegetables are severely infected.